 Your first step is to ensure whether Invisalign is the right choice for you.
 They work similarly to braces but are much easier to wear and use.
 Keep in mind that braces might still be a good option if you need severe straightening.

 To know whether you’re fit to wear Invisalign, go to a reputable dentist and ask whether they can customize a program for you.
-Invisalign comes with 3D imaging technology allowing you to see how Invisalign adjusts your smile as the process progresses.
+You can visit The Vallance Dental Centre for an initial consultation if you wish to get an Invisalign.
+These come with 3D imaging technology allowing you to see how Invisalign adjusts your smile as the process progresses.
 This is a great way for you to get motivated to commit to the treatment.

 Once you decide to proceed, your dentist attaches teeth fixtures Invisalign will clip into.
 They will make a mold of your teeth and make the aligners professionally.
 This quality will likely persist regardless of the Invisalign treatment process.